How do you assess a candidate’s potential for a role? How do you evaluate managers for potential promotions in a consistent manner?

 - Immersive data measures attention and behavior, primarily in terms of hand, head and eye movement — where the user is looking in a scene.
 This helps us understand why and how a user got to the answers they did.

 By combining these two data sets, we get a much more comprehensive, accurate, and robust understanding of behavior.
 This can help provide context and additional points of evaluation — useful metrics when evaluating two candidates who otherwise look the same on paper, or when comparing an employee against a best-performing archetype.
-Data from VR gives deeper insight into candidate and employee awareness, expertise, and skill.
+Data from virtual assessments gives deeper insight into candidate and employee awareness, expertise, and skill.
 For instance, it can reveal whether a user knows which areas of a store need to be attended to, and it can analyze how quickly and expertly they make decisions.

 For a detailed description of VR training data and how it’s used to evaluate workforce performance, download The Ultimate Guide to Immersive Learning.